 BlackBerry would now be about six months away from seeing real traction from its overhaul.

-BlackBerry, after abandoning the manufacture of its once-popular smartphones, has refocused its core business on cyber security software and services.
+BlackBerry, after abandoning the manufacture of its once-popular smartphones, which it also pioneered, has refocused its core business on cybersecurity software and services.